suvvenndu/one01Apps.github.io/docs/index.md

 - One01Apps may modify or terminate access at any time without notice.

 ### **6. Governing Law**
 - Victorian law governs these terms.

+### **7. No Fees**
+- One01Apps provides this system free of charge.
+No fees, commissions, or hidden costs apply.

 *Use of the system constitutes acceptance.*